eagle00789/PS-NCentral-RESTAPI/README.md

 ## PREVIEW API Endpoints

+> [!WARNING]
-All endpoints that are currently marked as preview in the API of N-Central, will always output a warning on the console stating that the endpoint is still a preview.
+> All endpoints that are currently marked as preview in the API of N-Central, will always output a warning on the console stating that the endpoint is still a preview.

 ## Remaining Categories